Blog Profiles: Camping Blogs, Part 1

 I found so many good options that I’ve decided to make this a two-part Blog Profiles.
-The rest of my favorites camping blogs will be posted on June 10, so stay tuned.
+The rest of my favorite camping blogs will be posted on June 10, so stay tuned.

 “Camping for Women is a resource created by women, and for women, which proves girls have just as much fun in the woods as boys,” the homepage explains.

 Camping of course is not a gendered activity and these posts can appeal to any reader, but this is a great resource and community for women who love camping and want tips, trends and articles catered to their unique outdoor experiences.

 The Resources section is especially helpful.
 Readers can find checklists, a knot-tying infographic and more helpful posts.

 Traveling the world for a year with my girlfriend taught me a major lesson about relationships — and it's something every couple should know before they go on a trip together https://t.co/phsOj5kDAD

 — Camping For Women (@campingforwomen) May 3, 2019